-The Metro Nashville Education Association, the local teachers union, has issued a vote of no confidence in Huffman.
+In the meantime, the Metro Nashville Education Association, the local teachers' union, went a step further and issued a vote of no confidence in Huffman.